 What of the future for St Denis?

-While St Denis is no longer consecrated, outside and inside it looks and feels like a church – but one thing no one has experienced for over 50 years is its wonderful acoustic.
+While St Denis is no longer consecrated, outside and inside it looks and feels like a church – but until the Taizé service, one thing no one had experienced for over 50 years was its wonderful acoustic.

-In the eyes of SCDC, St Denis is a problem, for without electricity or water or a vehicular entrance and set in a consecrated churchyard, what can be done with it?
+In the eyes of SCDC, St Denis was a problem, for without electricity or water or a vehicular entrance and set in a consecrated churchyard, what could be done with it?
 As a Grade II* building, it cannot be demolished or allowed to fall into disrepair again.

 One suggestion in 2011 was to go back to English Heritage and ask for help with funding to repair the floor and complete work to the windows and other essential items – then give it back to Ely in order for it to be re-consecrated and used again from time to time for worship, for St Denis’ deserved a second chance rather than being laid to waste.

 Two years later, in 2013, SCDC opened talks with The Friends of Friendless Churches, and although it took another three years of legal toing and froing, thankfully ownership passed to the FOFC – which has invested in a new floor and windows in the nave (pictured in our photo gallery) and thanks to the government’s Culture Recovery Fund, has (in 2021 and 2022) been able to restore the chancel and sanctuary.

 - St Denis’ churchyard – a ‘living’ churchyard and nature reserve.

 - The Say rectors of East Hatley – they gave over 112 years of service to the parish.

-- Hatley St George church – Hatley’s other church, still open for services.
+- Hatley St George church – Hatley’s other church.